falcon-computing/falcon-genome/README.md

 ## Case Example: Same Sample Data Stored in Multiple FASTQ files
 #### Description
 In cases where the same sample is distributed over multiple lanes in the sequencing machine- thereby having different read group names- multiple FASTQ files will correspond to that sample.
-In such cases, alignment for each paired-end sequence data is run in parallel, with the results stored in a parent directory.
+In such cases, alignment for each paired-end sequence data is run in parallel, with the results stored in a parent directory and each file named by the convention part-n.
 This entire directory is then taken as input for MarkDuplicates, resulting in a combined, sorted BAM file with the duplicates marked.
 #### Example
 ```
 for i in $(seq 0 $((num_groups - 1))); do
   #Each paired sequence data, represented by fastq_1 and fastq_2 are aligned iteratively
-  #The output is stored in the directory $tmp_dir/$sample_id
+  #The output is stored in the directory $tmp_dir/$sample_id with the file name part-n

   fastq_1=${fastq_files[$(($i * 2))]}
   fastq_2=${fastq_files[$(($i * 2 + 1))]}